Useful links

 Another UK online bookseller that helps local independent bookshops.
 When you buy from Hive you can choose an independent bookshop to support (anywhere in the country) and they’ll pay them a small commission on your order.

-The Oundle Crime book group regularly write book reviews for our website.
+• Our Oundle Crime book group regularly write book reviews for this website.
 So if you enjoy mysteries and thrillers and are looking for something to read (or a new author to try) take a look here.

 Free (or very cheap) e-Books